 Please list all footnotes as follows

 [XX.
 Footnote text], where XX represents the footnote number.
-For example 1 <- click to see the footnote.
+For example [4.
+This is a footnote] <- click to see the footnote.

 Authors are encouraged to use images they own for the purposes of their submission.
 If it is essential to use a copyrighted image/multimedia, please arrange license for such use.
 It is the responsibility of the contributor to secure such permissions and provide the correct attribution.
 Copies of all correspondence and the permissions themselves should be submitted along with the article.